 A relationship often needs to be defined in more restrictive terms.
 In a relationship of parcels and buildings, for example, you might need to require that each building be associated with a parcel or that a parcel can contain a maximum number of buildings.
 You want to prevent a user from forgetting to associate a building to a parcel or from associating too many buildings to a parcel.

 If you have subtypes, you can constrain the number and type of objects in the origin that can relate to a certain type of object in the destination.
 For example, steel poles support class A transformers, while wooden poles support class B transformers.
 Furthermore, you may also need to specify the permissible cardinality range for each valid subtype pair.
 For example, a steel pole can support 0–3 class A transformers, while a wooden pole can support 0–2 class B transformers.

-To view the relationship rules for your relationship class, right-click the relationship class in the Catalog pane and select the Rules tab.
+To view the relationship rules for your relationship class, right-click the relationship class in the Catalog pane to open the Relationship Class Properties dialog box and select the Rules tab.

 Once a relationship rule is added to a relationship class, that rule becomes the only valid relationship that can exist.
 To make other relationship combinations and cardinalities valid, you must add additional relationship rules.

 In the example below, a HazMat landfill can be related to one or two deep wells or between two and seven shallow wells.
 However, if a sanitary landfill is related to a deep well, but no rule has been created between these two subtypes, the Validate Features command will consider the relationship to be invalid.

 As previously discussed, when you delete an origin object in a composite relationship, related destination objects are automatically deleted.

 Whether you're working with simple or composite relationships, there may be other actions that require an update of one feature to trigger an update in its related features.
 Furthermore, updates can be required in one direction or another, or both.

 - When you move or rotate a feature, you want related features to move or rotate along with it.